 Pande pavilion guest suites and children’s room

 A private ironwood deck with circular loveseats overlooking a mature Kapok tree is the focus of the spacious colonial-styled Pande Beten suite.
 Within the Venetian-mirrored, marble bathroom, sliding shuttered windows by the bathtub give the option of a long soak-with-a-view, as an alternative to the garden shower.
 Above, the Pande Duur suite has the same expansive layout, with a stunning red-and-purple rug offsetting stylish white-painted furniture.
-This suite also has a bathtub-with-a-view, plus an ironwood balcony on two sides.
-Also on the second level is the kids’ room, Pande Alit, with two sets of bunk beds, beanbags, lots of toys and a fun, colourfully tiled shower room.
+This suite also has a bathtub with a view, plus an ironwood balcony on two sides.
+Also on the second level is the kids’ room, Pande Alit, with two sets of bunk beds, beanbags, lots of toys, and a fun, colorfully tiled shower room.
 The 12m x 2m wading pool lies just outside this pavilion.

 Pilisan pavilion guest suites

 Both suites in the Pilisan pavilion feature walls of carved teakwood and beds facing the garden beyond sliding glass doors.
-The Pilisan Daja suite has its own plunge pool just two steps from its stately four-poster bed, and louvred windows opening onto the bathtub in the indoor/outdoor bathroom.
-The Pilisan Delod suite is furnished with twin beds that can be configured as a king, and has both indoor and outdoor showers in its bathroom.
+The Pilisan Daja suite has its own plunge pool just two steps from its stately four-poster bed, and louvered windows opening onto the bathtub in the indoor/outdoor bathroom.
+The Pilisan Delod suite is furnished with twin beds that can be configured as a king and have both indoor and outdoor showers in its bathroom.

 Living Spaces at Kaba Kaba Estate

-Kaba Kaba Estate has an abundance of living areas spread throughout its grounds – some large enough to easily accommodate a full house of 18, some set back in private corners for those seeking a quiet retreat from the crowd.
+Kaba Kaba Estate has an abundance of living areas spread throughout its grounds.
+Large enough to easily accommodate a full house of 18, some set back in private corners.

 A formal living room rests at the heart of the estate’s main building.
 Conversation flows in this elegant space with generous seating, gilded Burmese and Thai Buddhas displayed against a silk-lined wall, and spectacular 180-degree views beyond the pool and garden.
 Sliding glass doors on two sides can be closed for air-conditioned cool, or left open for fan-assisted tropical living.

 Two more living rooms complement the guest pavilions.
-Designer fiberglass bulldogs guard the entrance to the Pilisan living area with its Andrew Martin ikat-covered seating, colourful kilim and garden deck.
-The open-sided Pande living area exudes Raffles-style elegance with its diamond-patterned marble floor, colonial-style cane seating, steamer trunks, whirring paddle fans and crisp white colour scheme splashed with blue accents from Chinese ceramics.
+Designer fiberglass bulldogs guard the entrance to the Pilisan living area with its Andrew Martin ikat-covered seating, colorful kilim, and garden deck.
+The open-sided Pande living area exudes Raffles-style elegance with its diamond-patterned marble floor, colonial-style cane seating, steamer trunks, whirring paddle fans, and crisp white color scheme splashed with blue accents from Chinese ceramics.
 The TV is discreetly hidden behind sliding doors, and pride of place is given to the stately table with an 18th-century marble top from a Rajasthan palace.

-A solid Suarwood table – so heavy it took 40 people to install – stretches over six metres and is surrounded by 18 upholstered dining chairs, commanding centre stage in the open-sided dining pavilion.
-Among the eclectic collection of Asian antiques that adorns this space is the gilded throne from a Burmese temple and an Indian Kerala river boat.
-Alongside is a gleaming open-plan guest kitchen with sit-up bar, coffee machine and TV and, behind a wall of gold lacquer hiding two wine fridges, the main service kitchen contains an enviable range of quality culinary equipment.
+A solid Suarwood table – so heavy it took 40 people to install – stretches over six meters and is surrounded by 18 upholstered dining chairs, commanding center stage in the open-sided dining pavilion.
+Among the eclectic collection of Asian antiques that adorns this space is the gilded throne from a Burmese temple and an Indian Kerala riverboat.
+Alongside is a gleaming open-plan guest kitchen with a sit-up bar, coffee machine, and TV and, behind a wall of gold lacquer hiding two wine fridges, the main service kitchen contains an enviable range of quality culinary equipment.

-In this Moroccan-themed media room, curtains of rich maroon velvet frame plush sofas set on a Persian carpet and facing the 60-inch TV with Bose surround-sound.
+In this Moroccan-themed media room, curtains of rich maroon velvet frame plush sofas set on a Persian carpet and facing the 60-inch TV with Bose surround sound.
 For an enhanced cinematic experience, movies can also be enjoyed on the huge retractable projector screen.
-In an adjacent washroom, where bevelled mirrors hang on metallic walls, the decadent souk-style continues.
+In an adjacent washroom, where beveled mirrors hang on metallic walls, the decadent souk-style continues.

 The library adjacent to the master bedroom suite is the perfect spot for some quiet time in the company of an absorbing book.
 The shelves yield an intriguing selection, from popular fiction to photography-rich books on Bali; take your pick, then curl up on the canopied seat hand-printed with an antique map of the East Indies.